-Spire Liverpool Hospital has a number of highly experienced consultant surgeons who perform a range of procedures each year at the hospital, including Dupuytren's contracture (palmar fasciectomy) operations.
-You can be assured of having experienced nursing staff on hand after surgery in clean and safe facilities.
-The surgeon you meet for your consultation will perform your surgery and follow up on your care.
+Spire Cambridge Lea Hospital, has a number of highly experienced consultant surgeons who perform a range of procedures each year at the hospital, including Dupuytren's contracture (palmar fasciectomy).

 What is palmar fasciectomy for Dupuytren's contracture?